Germany Digital Nomad Visa Guide (2024)

 • The self-employment visa (Selbständiger).

-Types of visas in Germany
+Types of visas for digital nomads in Germany

-If you work in a field that particularly benefits the German economy or have a company that operates in a field that is of economic interest to Germany, then you can apply for one of these two visas.
+If you work in a field that particularly benefits the German economy or have a company that operates in a field that is of economic interest to Germany, then you can apply for one of these 2 visas.

 Both the freelance and self-employment visas came into effect along with the 2005 Immigration Act in Germany that specified all the rules and requirements foreigners had to comply with to live and work on German soil.